 Regarding mindful meditation, the July issue of Health magazine offers three apps:

 Headspace, which teaches the basics of meditating at no cost, followed by for pay meditations from one to 20 minutes.
 There’s also Meditation Studio, advertised as having meditations for everyone, no matter their situation.
 Finally, Stop, Breathe, and Think allows you to log your daily meditation to track your practice.
-A dual diagnosis treatment organization offers “Apps for Addiction Recovery and Mental Health.”
+Other organizations offer similar apps.
 Here’s one that looks interesting:

 For many, addiction is as much a symptom as it is an illness in and of itself.
 This makes addressing the core issues that may be fueling the need to escape a central part of recovery.
 For those with depression and/or anxiety, relief and support can be found through Pacifica.
 In addition to offering a mood tracker and guided meditations, this app uses principles based on Cognitive Behavioral Therapy to help smooth over distorted thinking patterns and overcome anxiety by breaking it down into bite-sized daily challenges.